What Hair Colour Suits Me

-If you’ve got a medium skin tone with cool undertones, you should go for a burgundy or purplish-blue red colour; orange shades run the rusk of washing you out.
-For those with warm undertones, the opposite is true; reds that have a slightly orange tint are going to look better than cool-toned reds on you; copper or rust reds are a fail-safe option.
+If you’ve got a medium skin tone with cool undertones, you should go for a purplish-blue red colour or burgundy tones; orange shades run the risk of washing you out.
+For those with warm undertones, the opposite is true; reds that have a slightly orange tint are going to look better than cool-toned reds on you.

-If you have dark skin with warm undertones and fancy going red, take a tip from Rihanna and opt for a bold, fire engine red, or keep things a little more understated with a coppery base.
-If you’ve got cool undertones, you should go for a purplish-red; a beautiful blackberry shade perfectly offsets deep, cool complexions.
+If you have dark skin with warm undertones and fancy going red, take a tip from noughties-era Rihanna and opt for a bold, fire engine red, or keep things a little more understated with a soft coppery base.
+If you’re looking for the best shade for your cool undertones, you should go for a purplish-red; a beautiful blackberry shade perfectly offsets deep, cool complexions.

 You didn’t think we’d neglect to mention unicorn hair colours, did you?!
 Nowadays, it’s all about non-natural hues; from pretty pastels to bold neon shades, technicolour hair is where it’s at.
 However, the skin tone/skin undertone rule still applies; the colour of your hair can lift your skin or leave it looking sallow – no matter how bright it may be.

 Pastel pink shades are ideal for those with fair, cool complexions.
-If you’ve got warm undertones, pastel blue-hues will reveal your inner glow; think pastels like lavender, baby blue or aqua (after all, everyone secretly wants to be a mermaid!).
+If you’ve got warm undertones, pastel blue-hues will reveal your inner glow; think pastels like lavender, summery peach and baby blue to make a splash.

 Vibrant jewel colours like fuchsia or magenta enhance the depth and natural glow of medium to dark skin tones (especially those with cool undertones).
 Compliment a medium skin tone that’s got warm undertones with jewel-hued blues and aqua colours; if you’re really into the idea of lighter non-natural colours, consider an ombré pastel hair colour with natural-looking roots.